PictElm/Hanoying-Robot/README.md

 ## ROS objects list

-The parameters, topics, services and action servers are all provided by the hanoying_back package, or coppeliaSim.
+The parameters, topics, services and action servers are all provided by the hanoying_back package, or CoppeliaSim.

 > List was getting pretty long, so I moved it to [another file](OBJ_LIST.md).